Anita Fields

 Anita Fields (born 1951) is an Osage/Muscogee Native American ceramic and textile artist based in Oklahoma.
-She is an enrolled member of the Osage Nation.
+She is an enrolled citizen of the Osage Nation.

 Fields is recognized internationally for her work in ceramics, often rendering functional items such as purses, moccasins, and dresses in clay.
 She is also well known for her conceptual museum installations and ribbonwork.

-Museums that have collected Fields' work include the Heard Museum in Phoenix, Arizona; the National Cowboy and Western Heritage Museum in Oklahoma City, Oklahoma; the Museum of Art and Design in New York City, the Museum of the American Indian at the Smithsonian Institution, and Crystal Bridges Museum of American Art in Bentonville, Arkansas.
+Museums that have collected Fields' work includes the Heard Museum in Phoenix, Arizona; the National Cowboy and Western Heritage Museum in Oklahoma City, Oklahoma; the Museum of Art and Design in New York City, the Museum of the American Indian at the Smithsonian Institution, and Crystal Bridges Museum of American Art in Bentonville, Arkansas.

 Her work has been included in exhibitions such as Atlatl's Who Stole the Tepee at the National Museum of the American Indian, Legacy of the Generations: American Indian Women Potters at the National Museum of Women in the Arts, Fluent Generations: The Art of Anita, Tom and Yatika Fields at the Sam Noble Museum, and Hearts of Our People: Native Women Artists (2019–20), a traveling exhibition at Minneapolis Institute of Art, Minneapolis, Minnesota; Frist Art Museum, Nashville, Tennessee; Renwick Gallery, Smithsonian American Art Museum, Washington, DC, and Philbrook Museum of Art, Tulsa, Oklahoma.

 In 2019, Fields participated in a Osage Nation Museum exhibition project called "Voices from the Drum" where 19 drums were dispersed to accomplished Osage artists.
 Each artist created a design to be displayed on the drum.
 The drums, having significance in Osage culture, were created by hand by Rock Pipestem.

 Fields is working at the Tulsa Artist Fellowship in Tulsa, and is involved in a three-year term on the Osage Election Board as an Alternate Member.

 Early life

 Anita Luttrell was born in Hominy, Oklahoma, on the Osage Nation.
-She is enrolled in the Osage Nation and is a descendant of the Muscogee (Creek) Nation.
+She is enrolled in the Osage Nation and is a descendant of the Muscogee Nation.
 She grew up on her grandfather's allotment until she was around eight years old, when her family moved to Colorado.
 Fields lived in Colorado until she was 18 years old.
 Her father was a guide, outfitter, and a welder who supported the family.
 Fields' grandmother on her mother's side was a seamstress, and taught Fields how to sew when she was a young girl.
 Fields enjoyed making clothes for her favorite doll and relished in these artistic outlets from an early age.

 While in third grade in Colorado, Fields was taught how to make a fresco and a collage.
 Her teacher at the time was passionate about the arts and influenced Fields' own love for art that would develop through time.